- 16th Nov 2023

 }

-The 'for' loop is frequently used for traversing through a series of values.
+The ‘for’ loop is commonly employed when walking through sequence of values.
 For example:

 for (int i = 0; i < 5; i++) {